NYC Correction Officer Exam Practice Test 2024

 NYC Correction Officer Exam

-The written exam, if one is required, is your first opportunity to show that you have the skills needed to be a corrections officer.
-Therefore, this written exam is –BECOMING A CORRECTIONS OFFICER– 8 extremely important.
+The written exam, if required, is your first opportunity to show that you have the skills needed to be a corrections officer.
+Therefore, this written exam is extremely important –BECOMING A CORRECTIONS OFFICER– 8.

 Most exams are multiple-choice tests of the sort you probably encountered in school.
 You get an exam book and an answer sheet where you select an answer choice, by filling in circles (bubbles) or squares with a number 2 pencil.